An elliptic Virasoro symmetry in 6d: Discussion and outlook

 \section{Discussion and outlook}

 In the special case of the 4-point function ($N=2$) with a single screening current ($r=1$), corresponding to the SQED theory with $N=2$ fundamentals and anti-fundamentals, we have shown in \cite{Nieri:2015yia} that the 4d holomorphic block (proportional to the elliptic series ${}_2E_1$) satisfies a $q$-difference equation representing an elliptic deformation of the equation satisfied by the ${}_2\phi_1$ $q$-hypergeometric.
 In $q$-Virasoro theories this corresponds to the fact that the 4-point correlator has a degenerate insertion at level 2, analogously to the very well-known case of (undeformed) Virasoro theories.
 It is tempting to make an analogous statement for elliptic Virasoro theories, interpreting the elliptic $q$-difference equation as a decoupling equation for the insertion of a degenerate operator.
-This in certainly true from the gauge theory viewpoint, as we have shown that the Abelian block arises upon the specialization (\ref{adeg}) $a_1=-m_1-\epsilon_2$, $a_2=-m_2$ of the elliptic Nekrasov instanton partition function, corresponding in the AGT dictionary to the insertion of a level 2 degenerate external momentum \cite{Doroud:2012xw}.
-In order to fully understand this aspect a study of the representation theory of the EVA is required.
+This is certainly true from the gauge theory viewpoint, as we have shown that the Abelian block arises upon the specialization (\ref{adeg}) $a_1=-m_1-\epsilon_2$, $a_2=-m_2$ of the elliptic Nekrasov instanton partition function, corresponding in the AGT dictionary to the insertion of a level 2 degenerate external momentum \cite{Doroud:2012xw}.
+In order to fully understand this aspect, a study of the representation theory of the EVA is required.

 The results of this work summarized in the ``triality" (\ref{6d4dmap}) and the above observations strongly suggest that, in the spirit of the AGT correspondence, generic chiral blocks of the EVA are described by elliptic Nekrasov instanton partition functions.
 We hope that this 6d AGT relation and the EVA can be a useful tool for studying certain 6d supersymmetric theories and their defects.
-It would also be interesting to explore the ``triality" from the perspective of \cite{Dorey:2011pa,Chen:2011sj,Chen:2012we}.
+It would also be interesting to study the 4d/6d/EVA ``triality" from the perspective of \cite{Dorey:2011pa,Chen:2011sj,Chen:2012we}.